aheald-quadball/us-quadball-rulebook/rulebook.md

 A. The primary focuses of the goal judges, subject to the discretion of the head referee, are:
 i.
 Watching shots taken toward the goals.

 ii.
-Ruling whether the quadball is out of bounds on their endline.
+Ruling whether the Quadball is out of bounds on their endline.

 10.1.7.
 Scorekeeper